avinh/matrixslice/README.md

 Sparse matrix representation of unweighted graphs in Go, and splitting to index, helping in limited memory storage for example in Dynamodb

+Support relationship up to 10 billion or more

 ### Installation
 With Go installed, package installation is performed using go get.